-The pipeline hydrotest involves filling the pipeline with fresh water which has the same physico-chemical characteristics as the drinking water for performing the tests of strength and hydraulic sealing under the conditions set by the standard NT 109.02.
+This water will have the same physico-chemical characteristics as the drinking water.

+This water will be used for performing the tests of strength and hydraulic sealing under the conditions set by the standard NT 109.01.
-The water quantity required to fill the pipeline is estimated at 182 m^3 .

 Assumed to be contaminated with welding debris and possibly grease, this water will be removed in evaporation pits.

-Both evaporation pits used for storage of this water will be watertight (permeability $<10^{-7}$ cm/sec) with a capacity of 9600 m3 each (80x80x1.5 m).
+Both evaporation pits used for storage of this water will be watertight (permeability $<10^{-7}$ cm/sec) with a capacity of 9600 m3 each (80x80x1, 5 m).